 NI Holdings uses the asset and liability method of accounting for deferred income taxes.
 Deferred income taxes arise from the recognition of temporary differences between financial statement carrying amounts and the income tax bases of its assets and liabilities.
 A valuation allowance is provided when it is more likely than not that some portion of the deferred income tax asset will not be realized.
-At both September 30, 2018 and December 31, 2017, the Company had recorded valuation allowances with respect to its deferred income tax assets of \$628.
 The effect of a change in tax rates is recognized in the period of the enactment date.

-Key Financial Measures
+Non-GAAP Financial Measures

-NI Holdings evaluates its insurance operations by monitoring certain key measures of growth and profitability.
-In addition to reviewing its financial performance based on results determined in accordance with accounting principles generally accepted in the United States of America ("GAAP"), NI Holdings utilizes certain non-GAAP financial measures that are used widely in the property and casualty insurance industry and which it believes are valuable in managing its business and for comparison to its peers.
-These non-GAAP measures are the expense ratio, loss and LAE ratio, combined ratio, written premiums, ratio of net written premiums to statutory surplus, underwriting gain, return on average equity, and risk based capital.
+NI Holdings evaluates its insurance operations in the way it believes will be most meaningful and representative of its business results.
+Some of these measurements are "non-GAAP financial measures" under Securities and Exchange Commission rules and regulations.
+GAAP is the acronym for "accounting principles generally accepted in the United States of America".
+The non-GAAP financial measures that NI Holdings presents may not be compatible to similarly-named measures reported by other companies.
+The non-GAAP financial measures described in this section are used widely in the property and casualty insurance industry, and are the expense ratio, loss and LAE ratio, combined ratio, written premiums, ratio of net written premiums to statutory surplus, underwriting gain, and return on average equity.